sunesimonsen/7W17732/Readme.md

 ## Step 1: Redirect to login if not authenticated ##

-Open the file client/js/router in your editor.
+Open the file `client/js/router` in your editor.

 Notice how the router is defined as a Require.js module that depends on the module *redirectIfNot*.

 In the module we create a Backbone router that is returned to other modules that depends on the router.

-I added a call to navigate to the home page, but the home page should only be accessible to authenticated users.
+I added a call to navigate to the home page from the default route, but the home page should only be accessible to authenticated users.
 So we will redirect the user to the login page if they are not authenticated.

 We will use the helper method *redirectIfNot* to make the redirect if the given constraints are not fulfilled.
-This method makes a call to the server in order to figure out the current state of the application and users the <a href="http://documentcloud.github.com/backbone/#Router-navigate">navigate</a> method on the router to handle the redirect.
+This method makes a call to the server in order to figure out the current state of the application, and users the <a href="http://documentcloud.github.com/backbone/#Router-navigate">navigate</a> method on the router to handle the redirect.

 Move the following line in the home method: